murat-polat/tutor-contrib-jupyter/README.md

 - Jupyterhub and JupyterLab runs as a subdomain of Tutor
 - Comes with Pandas, Bokeh, Numpy and other popular libraries.
 - Allow to create multiple users, which has own kernel

+ First of all, add an A record with name "jupyter" to your DNS management.
+Because your JupyterHUB server will be served as a subdomain of your platform.
+ For example, if your LMS/Domain is https://myopenedx.com, so JupyterHUB server will be https://jupyter.myopenedx.com

 ### Installation: